Life on Mars: Cheyava Falls

 On 10 September 2025, NASA reported that the Perseverance rover had identified a "potential biosignature" in a Jezero Crater rock core ("Sapphire Canyon") from the Bright Angel formation, named the Cheyava Falls rock; features consistent with possible ancient microbial activity.
-Perseverance's survey of revealed organic-carbon-bearing mudstones with mineral signatures from low-temperature redox reactions; returned samples may be able to clarify the origins of these minerals, organics, and textures.
+Perseverance's survey revealed organic-carbon-bearing mudstones with mineral signatures from low-temperature redox reactions; returned samples may be able to clarify the origins of these minerals, organics, and textures.

 If confirmed, this biosignature would mean that there was microbial life on Mars around 3.5 billion years ago.
 According to geologist Michael Tice:

 If the Cheyava Falls results ultimately do lead to the proof of ancient life on Mars ... that means two different planets hosted microbes getting their energy through the same means at about the same time in the distant past.
 That could suggest that early life learns how to survive in this way regardless of where it originated.

 The same organic materials can be produced by non-biological processes which require "hot conditions" like volcanic activity; the rock location suggests that it was underwater, and there is no detected past volcanic activity in that region.

 NASA-ESA Mars Sample Return mission was designed to collect the samples collected by Perseverance and deliver them to Earth.
 The mission was deemed "financially unsustainable" and was proposed to be cancelled by the Trump administration.

+Alkanes in Cumberland mudstone

+The "Cumberland" drill target (bottom center) where Curiosity detected high levels of organic chemicals.

+In February 2026, researchers published a statistical reconstruction of organic data from the Cumberland mudstone (Gale Crater), proposing that the traces of long-chain alkanes detected by Curiosity are the potential degraded remnants of an ancient biosphere, or alternatively, transported hydrothermal organics.
+The study noted that the rock had been exposed to ionizing radiation for 80 million years, a process known to destroy complex organics via radiolysis.

+By modeling this decay, the authors estimated that the original concentration of organics was likely between 120 and 7,700 ppm, orders of magnitude higher than the current 30–50 ppb measurement.
+The paper argues that while abiotic sources like interplanetary dust or meteorites could account for trace amounts, they cannot explain such high initial concentrations.
+Consequently, the authors proposed that the alkane abundance is consistent with biologically created lipids found in ancient terrestrial lake sediments.